Shontel Brown

 Shontel Monique Brown (born June 24, 1975) is an American politician who has served as the U.S. representative for Ohio's 11th congressional district since 2021.
 A member of the Democratic Party, Brown previously served as a member of the Cuyahoga County Council, representing the 9th district.
-She won her congressional seat in a special election on November 2, 2021, after Marcia Fudge resigned to become Secretary of Housing and Urban Development.
+She won her congressional seat in a special election on November 2, 2021, after Marcia Fudge resigned to become Secretary of Housing and Urban Development under President Joe Biden.

 Early life and education

 Brown earned an Associate of Science degree in business management from Cuyahoga Community College.
-She has a Bachelor of Science degree in organizational management from Wilberforce University.
+She also has a Bachelor of Science degree in organizational management from Wilberforce University.

 Career

 Brown founded Diversified Digital Solutions, a marketing support company.
 She was elected to the Warrensville Heights City Council in 2011, where she held office for three years.
 In 2014, she was elected to the 9th District on the Cuyahoga County Council, succeeding Councilwoman C. Ellen Connally.
 Her district includes much of eastern Cuyahoga County, including Warrensville Heights, Bedford, Shaker Heights, Orange, and part of eastern Cleveland.
 In 2017, she was elected chair of the Cuyahoga County Democratic Party, defeating State Senator Sandra Williams and Newburgh Heights Mayor Trevor Elkins.
 Upon taking office, Brown became the first woman and the first African American to serve as Cuyahoga County Democratic party chair.